-Methamphetamine is making a comeback in America, even if it never really went away.
+Methamphetamine, as well as Amphetamine abuse is making a comeback in America, even if it never really went away.
 A decade ago, this dangerous stimulant was the scourge of the nation—it seemed as if there was a meth lab in every neighborhood.
 Laws changed to discourage manufacturers, and the labs went away – but did meth?

 According to the National Drug Threat Assessment Summary, a joint report put out by the US Department of Justice and the Drug Enforcement Administration, the answer would have to be – “NO”.
 The latest report states that there is an “increasing availability of high-purity, high-potency Mexican methamphetamine”.